OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/testrail.md

 # Known Behaviour

 * From the Test Rail version **8.0.3 (Default)** release, there are changes in its Attachment API.
-Because of the misbehavior in the Attachment API, attachment might not synchronize properly through OpsHub Integration Manager.
+Because of the misbehavior in the Attachment API, attachment might not synchronize properly through <code class="expression">space.vars.SITENAME</code>.

 # Known Limitations